The time has finally come for the eagerly anticipated Strictly Come Dancing 2020 to get underway.

-It was confirmed by head judge Shirley Ballas that the show will miss its usual start date in September for a later premiere on Saturday 24th October and continue until 19th December, the weekend before Christmas.
+The 2020 series missed its original start date for a later premiere on Saturday 24th October due to the impact of the pandemic.
+It will continue until 19th December, the weekend before Christmas.

 That means that Strictly 2020 will clock in at just nine weeks in length, a significant reduction from the usual 13.

 Strictly Come Dancing 2020 contestants

 There are fewer celebrities in the Strictly line-up this year due to the shorter run time, but the 12 confirmed contestants are: